MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-TransportRule.md

 In on-premises Exchange, this exception is only available on Mailbox servers.

 The ExceptIfAttachmentNameMatchesPatterns parameter specifies an exception that looks for text patterns in the file name of message attachments by using regular expressions.
-You can specify multiple text patterns by using the following syntax: "\<regular expression1\>","\<regular expression2\>",..."\<regular expressionN\>".
+You can specify multiple text patterns by using the following syntax: `"Regular expression1","Regular expression2",..."Regular expressionN"`.

 ```yaml
 Type: Pattern[]